ShNadi/researchcloud-items/README.md

 # researchcloud-items
-A repository to place configuration files to make research cloud components
+A repository to place Ansible playbook files to create a research cloud item.